Tensor Networks for Probabilistic Sequence Modeling: Experiments

 While unbiased fixed-length sampling is easy for u-MPS via Algorithm~\ref{alg:sampling}, we found that the unidirectional LSTM baseline required an additional positional encoding in its inputs to avoid rapid degeneration in the output text when sampling past the longest length seen in training.
 At sampling time, we vary the length scale associated with this encoding based on the desired sampling length, so that the final step of sampling is always associated with the same positional encoding vector.

-We train the u-MPS and LSTM using gradient descent on a negative log likelihood (NLL) loss with the Adam~\cite{kingma2015} optimizer.
-For each experiment we use models of $D=20$ and $D=50$ hidden units in five independent trials each, with the final validation loss used to select the best model for generating samples.
+We train the u-MPS, LSTM, HMM, and small Transformer models using gradient descent on a negative log likelihood (NLL) loss with the Adam~\citep{kingma2015} optimizer.
+For each experiment we use models of $D=20$ and $D=50$ hidden units, with LSTMs chosen to have one layer and Transformers with two layers and 4 heads.
+Five independent trials are used for each value of $D$, with the final validation loss used to select the best model for generating samples.
 We use a piecewise constant learning rate between $10^{-2}$ and $10^{-4}$, and early stopping to choose the end of training.

-In the Tomita experiments~(Table~\ref{tab:tomita}), we see u-MPS giving impressive performance, in many cases achieving perfect accuracy in sampling strings of unseen sizes within the language.
+In the Tomita experiments~(Table~\ref{tab:tomita}) u-MPS give impressive performance, in many cases achieving perfect accuracy in sampling strings of unseen sizes within the language.
 This is true not only in the simpler grammars Tomita 3 and 4, but also in the more difficult Tomita 5, where valid strings satisfy the nonlocal constraint of containing an even number of \texttt{0}'s and of \texttt{1}'s.
-Compared to the LSTM, the correctness of the u-MPS's generated text is robust against changes in the sequence length, suggesting that the model is learning the exact grammar of the language.
-Given the close connection between u-MPS and regular languages this positive result is not entirely unexpected, but the fact that u-MPS can learn such structure from an unlabeled dataset without any further input is surprising.
+The HMM and LSTM also attain reasonably high sample accuracy, although in a manner that degrades faster with sequence length than the u-MPS, while the Transformer performs worst.

 Similar results are seen with the context-free Motzkin language~(Table~\ref{tab:motzkin}), where a fixed-length sampling task similar to the Tomita experiment is paired with a character completion task.
-We must use two separate baselines in this case, since each task requires a different type of RNN architecture (unidirectional or bidirectional) to perform the sampling.
-By contrast, a trained u-MPS model can be employed in both of these settings without any task-specific adaptation, as well as in more general sentence completion tasks involving connected or disjoint regions of missing text~(tasks which cannot be easily handled by common RNN models).
-The u-MPS does substantially better in reproducing the structure of Motzkin strings than the unidirectional LSTM, and outperforms the bidirectional LSTM when predictions are required for longer strings.
+A separate bidirectional LSTM must be used for this latter task, since unidirectional LSTMs cannot make use of future context information.
+By contrast, a trained u-MPS model can be employed in both of these settings without any task-specific adaptation, as well as in more general sentence completion tasks involving connected or disjoint regions of missing text~(tasks which cannot be easily handled by standard RNN models).
+The u-MPS does substantially better in generalizing and reproducing the structure of Motzkin strings than the unidirectional LSTM, HMM, and Transformer, being able to sample strings of over 3 times the length seen in training with over 90\% accuracy.
+The u-MPS is outperformed only by the bidirectional LSTM in character completion experiments on smaller training sets.